emberjs/ember-cli-babel/README.md

 type-checking.
 For integrated type-checking, you will need [`ember-cli-typescript`](https://ember-cli-typescript.com).

-NOTE: Setting `enableTypeScriptTransform` to `true` is not compatible with `ember-cli-typescript < 4.0` because of conflicting Babel plugin ordering constraints.
-It is also unnecessary because `ember-cli-typescript < 4.0` adds the TypeScript-Babel transform.

 ### Babel config usage

 If you want to use the existing babel config from your project instead of the auto-generated one from this addon, then you would need to *opt-in* by passing the config `useBabelConfig: true` as a child property of `ember-cli-babel` in your `ember-cli-build.js` file.